philpagel/ET54.py/README.md

 other models.
 If you own one of them and are willing to do some testing, please get in touch.

+Possibly, the to smaller ET54 models could work as well:

+* ET5406A+
+* ET5407A+

 ## Mustool ET5410A+

 There are *Mustool* branded version of the ET5410A+ and possibly also of the